PEXANE2/azure-docs.tr-tr/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 ## <a name="sign-in-and-select-your-subscription"></a>Oturum açın ve aboneliğinizi seçin

-Oturum açmak ve Azure aboneliğinizi seçmek için betiğe aşağıdaki kodu ekleyin:
+Oturum açmak ve Azure aboneliğinizi seçmek için komut dosyasına aşağıdaki kodu ekleyin:

 ```powershell
 Connect-AzAccount
 Select-AzSubscription -SubscriptionName $SubscriptionName
 ```

-## <a name="validate-the-connection-to-your-database-server"></a>Veritabanı sunucunuza yönelik bağlantıyı doğrulama
+## <a name="validate-the-connection-to-your-database-server"></a>Veritabanı sunucunuzla bağlantıyı doğrulama

-Azure SQL veritabanı sunucunuzu doğrulamak için aşağıdaki betiği ekleyin:
+Azure SQL Veritabanı sunucunuzu doğrulamak için aşağıdaki komut dosyasını ekleyin:

 ```powershell
 # Validate only if you're using SSISDB